Main content

 Kamon Farm

-Kamon Farm in Ipswich is a public reservation, with beautiful hayfields and wooded trails, but its secret value is inland flood mitigation and drinking water supply protection.
-Kamon Farm’s wooded wetlands capture, store, and filter rainwater and snowmelt, allowing it to infiltrate into the ground, and be held on the land rather than running off into streets and homes and causing flood damage.
+Kamon Farm in Ipswich is a public reservation with scenic hayfields and wooded trails, but its true value lies in its role in inland flood mitigation and drinking water protection.
+The farm’s wooded wetlands capture, store, and filter rainwater and snowmelt, allowing it to infiltrate the ground and remain on the land, rather than running off into streets and homes where it could cause flood damage.

 Artichoke River Woods

-Artichoke River Woods in West Newbury protects a vital drinking water resource for the City of Newburyport and the Town of West Newbury.
-By maintaining the forest cover, as opposed to clearing the land and replacing it with homes, lawns and roadways, the land will continue to provide community-wide benefit through drinking water protection.
+Artichoke River Woods in West Newbury safeguards a crucial drinking water resource for both the City of Newburyport and the Town of West Newbury.
+By preserving the forest cover instead of clearing the land for homes, lawns, and roadways, the property continues to offer long-term community benefits, particularly in protecting the local water supply.

 Backshore